-Disc bulge and disc herniation are some of the most common conditions that can affect the spine of both young and middle-aged patients.
-It is estimated that approximately 2.6% of the US population annually visits a clinician for the treatment of spinal disorders.
-Approximately $ 7.1 billion alone is lost due to the time away from work.
+Disc bulge and disc herniation are some of the most common conditions affecting the spine of both young and middle-aged patients.
+It is estimated that approximately 2.6% of the US population annually visits a clinician to treat spinal disorders.
+Roughly $ 7.1 billion alone is lost due to the time away from work.

 There are also mainly two types of disc herniation.
 Disc protrusion is when a focal or symmetrical extension of the disc comes out of its confines in the intervertebral space.
-It is situated at the level of the intervertebral disc and its outer annular fibers are intact.
-A disc extrusion is when the intervertebral disc extends above or below the adjacent vertebrae or endplates with complete annular tear.
-In this type of disc extrusion, there is a neck or base which is narrower than the dome or the herniation.
+It is situated at the intervertebral disc level, and its outer annular fibers are intact.
+A disc extrusion is when the intervertebral disc extends above or below the adjacent vertebrae or endplates with a complete annular tear.
+In this type of disc extrusion, a neck or base is narrower than the dome or the herniation.

 A disc bulge is when the outer fibers of the annulus fibrosus are displaced from the margins of the adjacent vertebral bodies.
 Here, the displacement is more than 25% of the circumference of the intervertebral disc.
-It also does not extend below or above the margins of the disc because it is limited by the annulus fibrosus attachment.
-It differs from disc herniation because it involves less than 25% of the circumference of the disc.
+It also does not extend below or above the margins of the disc because the annulus fibrosus attachment limits it.
+It differs from disc herniation because it involves less than 25% of the disc’s circumference.
 Usually, the disc bulge is a gradual process and is broad.
-The disc bulge can be divided into 2 types.
-In circumferential bulge, the whole disc circumference is involved.
-In asymmetrical bulging, more than 90 degrees of the circumference is involved in an asymmetric way.
+The disc bulge can be divided into two types.
+In a circumferential bulge, the whole disc circumference is involved.
+More than 90 degrees of the rim is involved asymmetrically in asymmetrical bulging.

-Before going into detail into the definition of disc herniation and disc bulge, we need to take a look at how the normal intervertebral disc looks like.
-According to spine guidelines in 2014, a normal disc is something that has a normal shape without any evidence of degenerative disc changes.
-Intervertebral discs are responsible for one third to one-fourth of the height of the spinal column.
+Before going into detail about the definition of disc herniation and disc bulge, we need to look at the standard intervertebral disc.
+According to spine guidelines in 2014, a standard disc is something that has a classic shape without any evidence of degenerative disc changes.
+Intervertebral discs are responsible for one-third to one-fourth of the height of the spinal column.

-One intervertebral disc is about 7 – 10 mm thick and measures 4 cm in anterior-posterior diameter in the lumbar region of the spine.
+One intervertebral disc is about 7 -10 mm thick and measures 4 cm in anterior-posterior diameter in the lumbar region of the spine.
 These spinal discs are located between two adjacent vertebral bodies.
-However, no discs can be found between the atlas and axis and in the coccyx.
-About 23 discs are found in the spine with 6 found in the cervical spine, 12 in the thoracic spine, and only 5 found in the lumbar spine.
+However, no discs can be found between the atlas and axis and the coccyx.
+About 23 discs are found in the spine, with six in the cervical spine, 12 in the thoracic spine, and only five in the lumbar spine.

 The nucleus pulposus is composed of water, collagen, and proteoglycans.
-Proteoglycans attract and retain water hence giving the nucleus pulposus a hydrated gel-like consistency.
-Interestingly, throughout the day the amount of water found in the nucleus pulposus varies according to the level of activity of the person.
+Proteoglycans attract and retain moisture, giving the nucleus pulposus a hydrated gel-like consistency.
+Interestingly, throughout the day, the amount of water found in the nucleus pulposus varies according to the person’s level of activity.
 This feature in the intervertebral disc serves as a cushion or a spinal shock-absorbing system to protect the adjacent vertebra, spinal nerves, spinal cord, brain, and other structures against various forces.
 Although the individual movement of the intervertebral discs is limited, some form of vertebral motion like flexion and extension is still possible due to the features of the intervertebral disc.

-The type of components presents in the intervertebral disc and how it is arranged determines the morphology of the intervertebral disc.
+The type of components present in the intervertebral disc and how it is arranged determine the morphology of the intervertebral disc.
 This is important in how effectively the disc does its function.
 As the disc is the most important element which bears the load and allows movement in the otherwise rigid spine, the constituents it is made up of have a significant bearing.

 Human intervertebral discs are avascular and hence the nutrients are diffused from the nearby blood vessels in the margin of the disc.
 The main nutrients; oxygen and glucose reach the cells in the disc through diffusion according to the gradient determined by the rate of transport to the cells through the tissues and the rate of demand.
 Cells also increasingly produce lactic acid as a metabolic end product.
 This is also removed via the capillaries and venules back to the circulation.

 The morphology of the intervertebral disc in different parts of the spine also varies although many clinicians base the clinical theories based on the assumption that both cervical and lumbar intervertebral discs have the same structure.
-The height of the disc was the minimum in T4 – 5 level of the thoracic column probably due to the fact that thoracic intervertebral discs are less wedge-shaped than those of cervical and lumbar spinal regions.
+The height of the disc was the minimum in the T4-5 level of the thoracic column probably due to the fact that thoracic intervertebral discs are less wedge-shaped than those of cervical and lumbar spinal regions.

 From the cranial to caudal direction, the cross-sectional area of the spine increased.
-Therefore, by L5 – S1 level, the nucleus pulposus was occupying a higher proportion of the intervertebral disc area.
+Therefore, by the L5-S1 level, the nucleus pulposus was occupying a higher proportion of the intervertebral disc area.
 The cervical discs have an elliptical shape on cross-section while the thoracic discs had a more circular shape.
 The lumbar discs also have an elliptical shape though it is more flattened or re-entrant posteriorly.

 General wear and tear due to repeated microtrauma can also weaken the disc and give rise to disc bulging.
 This is because when the discs are strained, the normal distribution of weight loading changes.
 Accumulated micro-trauma over a long period of time can occur in bad posture.
 Bad posture when sitting, standing, sleeping, and working can increase the pressure in the intervertebral discs.

 The bulging intervertebral discs usually occur over a long period of time.
 However, the discs can bulge due to acute trauma too.
 The unexpected sudden mechanical load can damage the disc resulting in micro-tears.
-After an accident, the disc can become weaken causing long term microdamage ultimately leading to bulging of the disc.
+After an accident, the disc can become weakened causing long-term microdamage ultimately leading to bulging of the disc.
 There may also be a genetic component to the disc bulging.
-The individual may have a reduced density of elastin in the annulus fibrosus with increased susceptibility for disc diseases.
+The individual may have a reduced density of elastin in the annulus fibrosus with increased susceptibility to disc diseases.
 Other environmental facts may also play a part in this disease process.

 This may give rise to a diagnostic dilemma as to whether the patient is suffering from a myocardial infarction as the site of referred pain and the radiation is similar.
 Tingling feeling on the neck may also occur due to the bulging disc.

-In the thoracic region, there may be a pain in the upper back which radiates to the chest or the upper abdominal region.
+In the thoracic region, there may be pain in the upper back that radiates to the chest or the upper abdominal region.
 This may also suggest upper gastrointestinal, lung, or cardiac pathology and hence need to be careful when analyzing these symptoms.